Planning for college is an exciting time. But unfortunately, it can also be costly.

 1. Tuition and Fees

-The average college tuition for the 2020-2021 academic year in the United States is:
+The average college tuition for the 2022-2023 school year is as follows:

 2. Room and Board